Providing Kindy for Children in Poverty

-Project Kindy, founded by Donna Power, is a Brisbane-based registered charity that fundraises for Canossian Kindergartens in Malawi for children suffering from extreme poverty.
+Project Kindy, founded by myself and a wonderful team of friends, is a Brisbane-based registered charity that fundraises for Canossian Kindergartens in Malawi for children suffering from extreme poverty.
 Malawi is one of the poorest countries on earth with a GDP of $500AUD per person.

 Recent years of harsh droughts and destructive floods have worsened the extreme poverty suffered by people in Malawi, and other African countries, and children are amongst the most vulnerable.
 Project Kindy supports the children of subsistence farming families in rural Malawi by fundraising to cover Kindergarten fees, at the cost of $4/month/child.